-Vitis Platform Flow Example - Adding Raspberry Pi Camera to SmartCam’s Platform
+Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

-This example will take smartcam’s platform - kv260_ispMipiRx_vcu_DP, remove its MIPI ISP and audio IPs, and add Raspberry Pi support instead.
-Then we will add in the DPU accelerator overlay for smartcam application.
-Functionally, this will allow smartcam app to take image sensor input from Raspberry Pi Camera on J9 instead of the AP1305 sensors on J7.
+This example takes SmartCam’s platform, kv260_ispMipiRx_vcu_DP, removes its MIPI ISP and audio IPs, and adds Raspberry Pi support instead.
+Then you add in the DPU accelerator overlay for the SmartCam application.
+Functionally, this allows the SmartCam application to take the image sensor input from the Raspberry Pi Camera on J9 instead of the AP1305 sensors on J7.

-The tutorial will first re-generate the platform with Raspberry Pi pipeline, creating its corresponding bitstream and device tree artifacts.
-We will then test those artifacts with Raspberry Pi Camera to display Raspberry Pi capture on the monitor without any accelerator functions.
-Then we will take the platform and add DPU accelerator, and re-test the firmware with accelerator function added in - the accelerator function will create a blue bounding box on faces detected.
+The tutorial first regenerates the platform with the Raspberry Pi pipeline, creating its corresponding bitstream and device tree artifacts.
+You then test those artifacts with the Raspberry Pi Camera to display Raspberry Pi capture on the monitor without any accelerator functions.
+Then you take the platform and add a DPU accelerator, and retest the firmware with accelerator function added in; the accelerator function creates a blue bounding box on faces detected.

-You must have gone through tutorial in running smartcam on KV260 Ubuntu 22.04, based on tool version 2022.1, so that you understand how to program SD card, and basics of running an application on KV260.
-The example also uses Smartcam docker container to provide drivers needed.
+You must have gone through tutorial on running SmartCam on the KV260 Ubuntu 22.04, based on tool version 2022.1, so that you understand how to program the SD card and basics of running an application on the KV260.
+The example also uses SmartCam docker container to provide the drivers needed.

-The hardware setup is similar to that of smartcam, except you will not need the IAS sensor in J7, but a Raspberry Pi Camera on J9 instead.
+The hardware setup is similar to that of SmartCam, except you do not need to the IAS sensor in J7 but a Raspberry Pi Camera on J9 instead.
 This tutorial has been tested with the Rasberry Pi Camera V2 from element14.

-Since we are altering smartcam’s platform kv260_ispMipiRx_vcu_DP, we will first need to get the platform.
+Because you are altering the SmartCam platform, kv260_ispMipiRx_vcu_DP, you first need to get the platform.
 Detailed tutorial is at Creating Vitis Platform.
 Here are the specific commands to use to generate the platform:

 git clone --recursive --branch xlnx_rel_v2022.1 https://github.com/Xilinx/kria-vitis-platforms.git